 GATE exam pattern and syllabus for EE

-The GATE 2023 examination is conducted online with a GATE question paper focussing on three major domains – General Aptitude, Engineering Mathematics, and Electrical Engineering specific sections.
-The difficulty level of the exams is proposed to be moderate and there is negative marking for every wrong answer.
+The GATE 2026 examination is conducted online with a GATE question paper focussing on three major domains – General Aptitude, Engineering Mathematics, and Electrical Engineering specific sections.
+The question paper difficulty remains moderate to difficult and there is negative marking for every wrong answer.
 One-third of a mark is deducted for every wrong answer for a one mark question and two-thirds of marks are deducted for a two-mark question.
-The total number of questions is 65 and the exam is for 100 marks.
+Total number of questions is 65 and exam is for 100 marks.
 The total time duration for completing the exam is three hours.
-The key highlights of the GATE syllabus for Electrical Engineering are as follows:
+The key highlights of GATE syllabus for Electrical Engineering are as follows:

 - Electric circuits